Introduction

 Comparing hard, mixed and soft resets

-So far we’ve been using the default “mixed” option for git reset
+So far we’ve been using the default “mixed” option for git reset.
+This leaves

 the working directory alone and puts the files affected into the working directory.